 Even with the best of intentions, mistakes happen.
 People say and do things they wish they could take back.

-Children often believe that adults always do the right thing, but the truth is parents are fallible too.
-Sometimes they don’t know what to say, and sometimes discerning the correct thing to do can be very difficult.
+Children often believe that adults always do the right thing, but the truth is that parents are fallible too.
+Sometimes they don’t know what to say, and discerning the correct thing to do can be very difficult.

 Parents are human, and they fail.
 But their motives are always pure.